How to Apply

-- The Summer 2023 program will be a 8-week program, beginning on Monday, June 12th and ending on Friday, August 4th.
+- The Fall 2023 program will be a 14-week program, beginning Monday, September 11th and ending on Friday, December 15th.

 Program participants must be U.S. citizens, at least 18 years or older before the first day of the program, and meet at least one of the three following criteria: